Ponyville's resident fog specialist.Flash Fog

-When an industrial accident in Cloudsdale results in the release of a massive construction-grade cloud bank, the Weather Department calls upon its certified fog specialists to handle the disaster response.
-Sadly, none of the experienced specialists are available, so it falls on Fluttershy, who has no experience and only got certified to get a tax write-off.
-Now, with the cloud bank threatening Ponyville, Fluttershy will have to step up to the task of supervising ponies... or face the wrath of the Equestrian Revenue Service.
+When an industrial accident in Cloudsdale results in a massive release of construction-grade fog, the Weather Department calls upon its certified fog specialists to handle the disaster response.
+Sadly, none of the experienced specialists are available, so the job falls to Fluttershy, who has no experience and only earned the certification to get a tax write-off.
+Now, with the fog threatening Ponyville, she will have to step up to the task of supervising ponies...or face the wrath of the Equestrian Revenue Service.

 - Apologises a Lot: At one point Fluttershy spends thirty minutes apologizing to the mayor, then apologizes for apologizing so much.

 - Beleaguered Bureaucrat: Pencil Pusher starts out as this, though he seems to be transforming into a Badass Bureaucrat.

 - Bilingual Bonus: The company that developed the clouds in the first place is called Caligo Manufacturing.
 "Caligo" is Latin for "fog."

 - Call Back: Pinkie's flying machine makes a return appearance.